-At this point, you can attach the horizontal and the vertical tracks to each other and the door.
-Then you can proceed with attaching the spring anchors to the springs.
+You can attach the horizontal and vertical tracks and the door at this point.
+Then, you can proceed with attaching the spring anchors to the springs.
 After that, attach the spring locking cone.

-It’s important to make sure the last step is followed as the cone needs to be nice and secure to prevent the spring from loosening under the tension.
+It’s important to ensure the last step is followed, as the cone needs to be nice and secure to prevent the spring from loosening under the tension.

 Step #8: Connect and Secure All Pulleys and Torsion Rod

-You’re now ready to install the pulleys as well as the torsion rod.
+You’re now ready to install the pulleys and the torsion rod.
 The torsion rod should fit nicely into the header brackets on either wall and then you can attach the pulleys at either side of the rod.

 Step #9: Connect and Secure Cable System

 The job isn’t quite finished yet.
 We still need to connect and secure the cable system.
-First, you’ll want to attach the cable to the pulley wheel and make sure that it’s nice and tight with minimal slack.
-Then you’ll want to slide the wheel to the header brackets and tighten it.
+First, you’ll want to attach the cable to the pulley wheel and ensure it’s nice and tight with minimal slack.
+Then, you’ll want to slide the wheel to the header brackets and tighten it.

 Step #10: Tighten All Springs and Inspect All Completed Work

-Before you start to tighten the springs, use locking pliers on the rod at the outside of the bracket to prevent it from spinning while you tighten.
-Now you can turn the rod to tighten the spring.
-If you’re not sure how many times you need to do this, consult your new door’s instruction manual on how to assemble a garage door.
+Before tightening the springs, use locking pliers on the rod outside the bracket to prevent it from spinning while you tighten.
+Now, you can turn the rod to tighten the spring.
+If you’re unsure how often you need to do this, consult your new door’s instruction manual on assembling a garage door.

 Once the spring has achieved the desired tension, tighten all bolts to fasten the spring in the correct position and remove your locking pliers.
 Check everything over once more to make sure everything’s secure.

-If you’ve read through a step-by-step ‘how to install a garage door’ guide and you’re having second thoughts about installing your new garage door on your own, you’re not alone.
-A new door installation can be complicated and time-consuming and garage door installation costs have to be considered as well.
-Here are the advantages of installing your own door and the disadvantages:
+If you’ve read through a step-by-step ‘how to install a garage door’ guide and have second thoughts about installing your new garage door on your own, you’re not alone.
+A new door installation can be complicated and time-consuming; garage door installation costs must also be considered.
+Here are the advantages of installing your door and the disadvantages: